psmeireles/Pokedex/README.md

 # Pokédex

 This app exposes a REST API to perform CRUD operations on a Pokédex.
+A CSV file is loaded on startup and used as database.

 Keep in mind that the `id` field required by the APIs is not the pokémon number, since multiple pokémons may have the same number (e.g. Charizard, CharizardMega Charizard X, CharizardMega Charizard Y).